jaromiru/rcwcf/README.md

-This is the code used to create results for paper *Hierarchical Multiple-Instance Data Classification with Costly Features* (https://arxiv.org/abs/1911.08756).
+This is the code used to create results for paper *Classification with Costly Features in Hierarchical Deep Sets*.

 Directory structured as follows:
 - `code`: contains the code and datasets
 - `vis_tool`: javascript tool to visualize the agent's behavior
+- `experiments`: scripts to perform the experiments and produce the plots

 In the code folder, there are three algorithms *rl* (the main agent), *rw* (random sampling), and *mil* (the hmil agent with all information) in their corresponding directories.
 The `data` folder contains preprocessed datasets.